Charter Schools and Charter Organizations are governed by boards, not by individual directors.

 - Conduct regular and timely evaluations of the Superintendent based on the vision, goals and performance of the schools, and ensure that the Superintendent holds all personnel accountable.

 - Adopt a fiscally responsible budget based on the vision and goals, and regularly monitor the fiscal health of the schools and organization.

 - Ensure that a safe and appropriate educational environment is provided to all students.

 - Provide community leadership on educational issues and advocate on behalf of students and public education at the local, state and federal levels.

 In California's charter system, a director is a person appointed to serve on a charter school board.

 Individual directors bring unique skills, values and beliefs to their board.

-In order to govern effectively, individual directors must work with each other and the Executive Director to ensure that a high quality education is provided to each student.To be effective, an individual directors meets these standards:
+In order to govern effectively, individual directors must work with each other and the Superintendent to ensure that a high quality education is provided to each student.To be effective, an individual directors meets these standards:

 - Keeps learning and achievement for all students as the primary focus.